Konsing/Punch-Hell-Game_Unity/ProjectDocument.md

 ## Game Logic

 **Document the game states and game data you managed and the design patterns you used to complete your task.**

+UI game state is handled in two ways: scene separation and UI GameObject hiding/showing.
+The state of the title screen is handled in a separate scene and mostly does not relate to the state of the game itself.

+The state of the playing stage is kept in a StageManager class.
+Parameters such as lives remaining, score, power level, roll level, invincibility time, roll time, and current stage progress are saved in this class.
+When such parameters are modified, StageManager ensures that the UI and gameplay is kept in sync to reflect the parameters.
+I.e., when LivesRemaining is modified, if it is 0, then the StageManager will ensure that the proper game over UI elements are shown to the user.
+If ifPaused is modified through player input, then the StageManager ensures to freeze and unfreeze the game accordingly, and show the pause menu to the user.

+Stage progress is modified and facilitated by the StageActionManager class, which keeps a list of StageActions and a coroutine running that iterates through the list, "progressing" through the stage by spawning enemies, delaying spawns, initiating dialogue, and waiting for enemy clear.
+A StageAction could be best implemented as a discriminated union (think Rust unions), but since C# has no such feature, the functionality is emulated using an abstract class StageAction and concrete classes such as StageSpawnAction and StageDialogueAction inheriting from StageAction.

+Projectiles are managed by the DanmakU library, but documentation was lacking, and so some reading into the source code was required to interface properly with it.
+The collision is handled through an Event system and design pattern, with a DanmakuCollider component emitting an event that must be captured by the GameObject using it.

 # Sub-Roles